Tutorial 4

 Your first container

-We did this in the Computer Setup process, but let’s run the hello-world
+We did this in the Computer Setup process, but let’s run the hello-world container with docker run

 $ docker run hello-world